STRICTLY PLATONIC (Now A Musical)

 FROM THE AUTHOR OF BURT & ME

-HERE IS A LINK TO SOME CLIPS OF THE MUSIC FROM THAT READING:
+HERE IS A LINK TO THE PROMO FOR THAT READING:

 THE ACCOMPANIMENT FOR THIS READING WAS PIANO ONLY.

 HOWEVER, THE SHOW IS SCORED FOR FIVE INSTRUMENTS: KEYBOARD, DRUMS, BASS, GUITAR, & TRUMPET.

 HERE IS A PROMOTIONAL VIDEO FROM THE PLAY VERSION OF THE SHOW AT HEDGEROW THEATRE IN MEDIA, PA: https://www.youtube.com/watch?v=7EBbxK5y_Y4

 COMMENTS FROM AUDIENCE MEMBERS AT THE READING

 MINA: It was absolutely spectacular - every part of it ... the writing, the message, the performances, the singing ... wow, just wow!
 You knocked it out of the park yet again!

 RON: What a great production!